dylan-lang/testworks/documentation/users-guide/source/usage.rst

 ----------

-An assertion accepts an expression to evaluate and report back on, saying if the expression passed, failed, or signaled an error.
+An assertion accepts an expression to evaluate and report back on, saying if the expression passed, failed, or crashed (i.e., signaled an error).
 As an example, in

 .. code-block:: dylan